SAP-archive/teched2021-ISP360/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/01_12_10_Test.png)

-## Exercise 1.3 Consuming a C4C API in the SAP AppGyver backend
+## Exercise 1.3 Consuming a SAP Sales Cloud API in the SAP AppGyver backend

   In the next step we need to implement an API to create, read, update and delete warranty description.
 However, before that we need an API to read registered products.
-We will read the registered producs from C4C system.
-However, we can't use the C4C API directly in a AppGyver UI application directly due to CORS (Cross Origin Resource Sharing) issue.
-So, we need to wrap the C4C APi inside a AppGyver backend API.
+We will read the registered producs from the SAP Sales Cloud system.
+However, we can't use the SAP Sales Cloud API directly in a AppGyver UI application directly due to CORS (Cross Origin Resource Sharing) issue.
+So, we need to wrap the SAP Sales Cloud API inside a AppGyver backend API.
 In this section we will do the same.

 1. Click BACK from left side menu and navigate to the EXTERNAL RESOURCES section to create a new OData Resource: